ECMWFCode4Earth/challenges_2021/README.md

 <br>

 ## ESoWC 2021 Projects
-Congratulations to the eight teams that have been selected to be part of ECMWF Summer of Weather Code 2021:
+Congratulations to the nine teams that have been selected to be part of ECMWF Summer of Weather Code 2021:

 | Project title | Team | Mentors |
 | ---------- | --------------- | -------------- |